KokoMania/FunctionGraderPy/README.md

 1. You may setup the "tests.json" to test whichever functions you need by putting in the function name, input, and expected output.
 2. You also may put in a default download link via "config.json" to fasten up any processes of downloading.

+## ⚠ Haven't tried compiling yet, do so at your own risk